 Plus I needed a coffee!
 Let’s face it, when you wake up with IBS, you feel you need something powerful to try and get you going, to get that brain to function, despite how awful you can be feeling.
 Coffee!

-And to understand this I had to witness the effects of coffee in isolation.
+To understand this I had to witness the effects of coffee in isolation.

 One day I had the morning off.
 I had a small early breakfast and just a glass of water.
 The early breakfast had been more or less digested, and I had a coffee and started working on an easy, no-stress task.